andsnw/Directory-of-Software-Eng-Resources/README.md

-# Curated Directory of Computer Science Resources
+# Curated Directory of Software Engineering Resources
-After searching the internet high & low, here's my list of curated computer science resources.
+After searching the internet high & low, here's my list of curated software engineering resources.

 This is by no means exhaustive.
 If you have any suggestions/improvements, simply create a pull request and follow the same structure.